 Privacy concerns

-One of the biggest security risks you can face when using ChatGPT is privacy violations.
-OpenAI, which owns ChatGPT, states in its privacy policy that, under specific circumstances, ChatGPT will provide user data to third parties without notifying the user.
-The information you give ChatGPT when using the software is saved and stored, which could then be shared with third-party sources.
-In addition to saving the content generated through ChatGPT, it also stores data associated with the user and their device.
-When reading a privacy policy, pay special attention to how a service like ChatGPT collects, stores and uses your data.
-Since ChatGPT isn’t confidential unless you turn off your chat history, all conversations you have with the chatbot are stored to improve the AI model.
+One of the main security concerns when using ChatGPT is the potential for privacy violations.
+According to OpenAI’s privacy policy, under specific circumstances, ChatGPT may share user data with third parties without notifying the user.
+The information you input when using ChatGPT is saved, stored and potentially shared with external sources.
+In addition to saving the content of your conversations, ChatGPT also stores data associated with you and your device.
+When reading a privacy policy, it’s important to understand how ChatGPT collects, stores and uses your data.
+Since ChatGPT isn’t confidential unless you turn off your chat history, all conversations you have with the chatbot are stored to help improve the AI model.

 Illegitimate ChatGPT websites and apps

-Once ChatGPT became a successful AI program, many scammers started creating websites impersonating ChatGPT as a way to steal individuals’ private information.
-Google Play, which is Google’s app store, found hundreds of illegitimate ChatGPT apps in April 2023, with millions of people downloading these fake apps and revealing their private data to cybercriminals.
-Make sure that you use ChatGPT’s official website and app to protect your information from being unintentionally shared with cybercriminals through fake websites and apps.
+As ChatGPT gained popularity, scammers started creating fake websites impersonating ChatGPT as a way to steal personal information.
+In April 2023, Google Play found hundreds of illegitimate ChatGPT apps, many of which were downloaded by millions of people, exposing their private data to cybercriminals.
+Always use ChatGPT’s official website and app to protect your information from being unintentionally shared with cybercriminals through fraudulent websites and apps.

 Misinformation